-Once you have given the above details, the system may take 3 to 4 hours to activate the beneficiary which you add.
+Once you have given the above details, the system may take 3 to 4 hours to activate the beneficiary that you added.

 Initially, there may be a limited amount that you can transfer.
-Say it is ₹ 1 lac, this will be under the cooling period.
+Say it is ₹ 1 lakh, this will be under the cooling period.

-Once the cooling period is over, you might be able to send more amount as per the maximum amount capped by the bank.
+Once the cooling period is over, you might be able to send more money as per the maximum amount capped by the bank.

-Most banks keep the maximum amount as ₹ 10 lacs per personal banking.
+Most banks keep the maximum amount at ₹ 10 lacs per personal banking.